dipankardas011/dipankardas-portfolio/content/diary/Oct25.md

 description = "Let's talk about my October 2025"
 +++

+# Date 2025-10-21 2025-10-23
+* working on Gateway APi in k8s, helm upgrade hooks and some more longhorn specific learning
+* EKS deployment with Terraform with cluster autoscaler provisined with IRSA and OIDC things.
+* learning about RAPL and its sile structure and what all info it provides us with.

 # Date 2025-10-20
 * diwali celebrations :)
 * learning about how to use longhorn and a hack for putting things inside the workernodes in a EKS setup via daemonset.